emmz3230/Routing-Controller-Doc/docs/Using-middlewares/Error-handlers.md

 # Error handlers

 Error handlers are specific only to express.
-Error handlers work same way as middlewares, but implement `ExpressErrorMiddlewareInterface:`
+Error handlers work same way as middlewares, but apply `ExpressErrorMiddlewareInterface:`

 Create a class that implements the ErrorMiddlewareInterface interface: